Join our live online career challenge to find out how the NHS uses data to improve patient outcomes, and gain virtual work experience.

 UNIVERSITY + HE

-“Turning Data into Care: Predicting and Preparing for the Future of Mental Health Services”
+“Turning Data into Insight: Building Awareness of Mental Health Prescribing”

 Tuesday 4th March at 6pm

 The NHS is experiencing an unprecedented surge in demand for mental health services.
-Long waiting times, particularly for young people is placing pressure on patients and providers alike.
+Long waiting times, particularly for young people, are placing a strain on patients and providers alike.
 In parallel, the use of prescription medications, especially for managing anxiety and depression, has seen a marked increase.
-These trends indicate a need for innovative data solutions that can proactively anticipate future demands.

-This challenge offer students the opportunity to delve into datasets reflecting service demand, waiting times, patient demographics, and drug usage trends, aiming to build actionable insights that can help the NHS optimise resources, predict future demand, and improve patient care.
+This challenge offers students the opportunity to delve into datasets reflecting drug usage trends to build awareness and inform decision making using NHS data to improve patient care.

-Data Analysis approach – designed for students who are starting their data literacy journey
+Data Analysis – designed for students who are starting their data literacy journey.

-Data Science approach – designed for students who are keen to develop their programming skills.
+Data Reporting – designed for students who would like to further develop their programming skills.

 What this career challenge will involve

-• Information: Use the data we will provide you to answer the above questions.
+- Information: Use the data we will provide you to understand mental health prescribing.

-• Tell us your recommendation: Provide in an impactful and informative way to advise the NHS how they can form a long-term data strategy for mental health services.
+- Tell us your recommendation: Provide in an impactful and informative way to create useful insights for the NHS.

 Meet the NHS Data & Analytics Team